Remote Patient Monitoring in Virginia.

 RPM in Virginia questions.

-VA Medicaid provides full supplementary coverage for RPM services.
+VA Medicaid provides partial supplementary coverage for RPM services.
 Medicare covers RPM federally at uniform rates.
-VA Medicaid provides full supplementary coverage for dual-eligible patients.
+VA Medicaid provides partial supplementary coverage for dual-eligible patients.
 For dual-eligible beneficiaries, providers can bill both Medicare and Medicaid to maximize reimbursement.

 Virginia has telehealth parity legislation requiring RPM services to be reimbursed at equivalent rates compared to in-person visits.
 Virginia is a member of the Interstate Medical Licensure Compact, facilitating cross-state RPM delivery.
 Virginia has comprehensive telehealth laws.
 Strong support for chronic care and remote monitoring programs.